cozy/cozy-banks/docs/category.md

 Solutions
 ========

-We see that we can't avoid to keep to separated categores : manual and automatic, even if manual category can be null.
+We see that we can't avoid to keep to separated categories : manual and automatic, even if manual category can be null.

 As said in 4), bank application will only modify 'manual category' fields and the others will only